-Teachers carefully consider their course recommendation for each student.
+Teachers carefully consider their course recommendations for each student.
 It is important to maintain clear communication between the student, parent/guardian, and teacher, particularly when a teacher's recommendation differs from the level the student feels is more appropriate.
-In order to facilitate understanding when this difference occurs, the students and parents/guardians are encouraged to talk with the teacher and, if necessary, the appropriate department head.
+To facilitate understanding when this difference occurs, the students and parents/guardians are encouraged to talk with the teacher and, if necessary, the appropriate department head.
 If the decision is to override the teacher's recommendation, the parent/guardian/student will select the desired course in Aspen.
-The course placement is then reviewed by the administration.
+The administration then reviews the course placement.
 The student and parent/guardian will be required to complete a course recommendation waiver and return it to the administration by the deadline listed on the waiver.
-The waiver indicates that the student and parent/guardian understand they are selecting a course that has not been recommended by their teacher.
+The waiver indicates that the student and parent/guardian understand they are selecting a course their teacher has not recommended.